jcardarelli/mail-in-a-box-terraform/README.md

-# Mail in a box on Digital Ocean via terraform
+# Mail-in-a-Box on Digital Ocean via terraform

 This repo will create a Digital Ocean Droplet running Ubuntu 18.04 that has the following configuration:
-* Floating IP for the Droplet address
+* [Floating IP](https://www.digitalocean.com/docs/networking/floating-ips) for the Droplet address.
-* Spaces bucket for `/home/user-data/backups` to avoid filling up a small disk with backups.
+* [Spaces](https://www.digitalocean.com/docs/spaces) bucket for `/home/user-data/backups` to avoid filling up a small disk with backups.
   * Yes, you could definitely use `rsync`, but this way we don't have to ship the backup data anywhere.
-* Domain and DNS configuration via Digital Ocean DNS.
+* Domain and DNS configuration via [Digital Ocean DNS](https://www.digitalocean.com/docs/networking/dns).
 * Reads your local SSH key and creates a new SSH key on Digital Ocean.

 ## Requirements
-* Terraform v12+
+* Terraform version 0.12+
 * Digital Ocean token
 * Digital Ocean Spaces access id
 * Digital Ocean Spaces secret key